msvbhat/ansible-datadog/README.md

 Role Variables
 --------------

+- `datadog_site` - The site of the Datadog intake to send Agent data to.
+  Defaults to 'datadoghq.com', set to 'datadoghq.eu' to send data to the EU site.
+This option is only available with agent version >= 6.6.0.
+- `datadog_url` - The host of the Datadog intake server to send Agent data to, only set this option if you need the Agent to send data to a custom URL.
+  Overrides the site setting defined in `datadog_site`.
 - `datadog_api_key` - Your Datadog API key.
 - `datadog_agent_version` - The pinned version of the Agent to install (optional, but highly recommended)
   Examples: `1:6.0.0-1` on apt-based platforms, `6.0.0-1` on yum-based platforms